National Bankers Association and National Bankers Association Foundation release lending insights in our latest report.

 The Securities and Exchange Commission is seeking candidates for appointment to the Small Business Capital Formation Advisory Committee to provide advice and recommendations on Commission rules, regulations, and policy matters relating to small businesses, including smaller public companies.

 The Committee was established by the SEC Small Business Advocate Act of 2016.
-Committee members represent a diverse spectrum of leaders, investors, and advisors who work with early stage private companies and smaller public companies, including minority- and women-owned small businesses.
+Committee members represent a wide range of leaders, investors, and advisors who work with early stage private companies and smaller public companies, including minority- and women-owned small businesses.

 “The Small Business Capital Formation Advisory Committee and its members are key to ensuring a wide array of perspectives are represented in SEC policymaking,” said SEC Chairman Gary Gensler.
 “I look forward to working with the members of the Committee to continue to uphold the SEC’s mandate to facilitate capital formation for companies of all sizes, while ensuring investors are adequately protected.”